What’s the difference between Counseling and Coaching?

 Traditional counseling deals with healing pain, resolving past trauma, and improving relationships.
 The emphasis is on learning how to manage emotions and come up with effective strategies to handle stressors in your life.
 Part of the process can include making peace with the past in order to live fully and joyfully in the present.

-Business or Life Coaching supports clients to attain personal or professional growth and development.
+Business or Divorce Coaching supports clients to attain personal or professional growth and development.
 In coaching, you develop a plan to pursue specific goals which produce measurable outcomes.
 The emphasis of our coaching partnership is helping you achieve success with focus, clarity, and ease.

 How do I find the right Counselor for me?